Sheyenne, North Dakota

 Sheyenne is a city in Eddy County, North Dakota, United States.
 The population was 186 at the 2020 census.
 Sheyenne was founded in 1883.
-Located in the city are a U.S. post office, a senior citizens' center, and a fire department.
 A community center and the Log Cabin Museum are located on Main Street (U.S. Route 281).
-Businesses in the city include a farm implements dealer, a gas station, a hair salon, a taxidermy shop, Open Season Lodge & Event Center, and a bar.
 On the east end of town there is a park with campsites located on Warsing Dam.
 Sheyenne is also home to two Lutheran churches: Grace Lutheran and First Lutheran.